 Dealing with loss and grief is almost always a part of disagreements between family members – loss of relationship, loss of a dream, loss of identity, loss of social relationships, loss of financial security, etc. Beginning to come to terms with loss is an essential precondition for reaching a compromise in any dispute.
 MFTs are trained in helping people find meaning and dignity in their experience so that they can come to terms with loss and grief.
 Utilizing an MFT mediator allows for an openness that vastly improves the likelihood of successful mediation.

-Please call to schedule your mediation with The Family Relationship Center 832-720-4330 or email us at [email protected] with your mediation conflict.
+Please call The Family Relationship Center 832-720-4330 or email Rebecca directly at [email protected] to get started with a consultation.

 We will discuss what issues need resolution to estimate the amount of time necessary for mediation and thus, an estimate of fees.
 We will discuss your relationship and the goals that you would like to achieve from mediation.
 You will need to provide the contact information for the other party and we will have the same conversation with them.
 If both sides agree to mediate with The Family Relationship Center, then we will set a time for either an in-office mediation session or by video conference.

 ~ I always seek to help parties find creative, workable and customized solutions to their unique challenges.
 I firmly believe that the best solutions for families are found in mediation. ~ Rebecca Marsh

 Schedule Your Mediation Appointment with Rebecca Marsh